1. Why is a Packing List Important for EBC?

 - Trekking shirts (quick-dry, moisture-wicking)

-- Gloves: thin inner pair + insulated/waterproof outer pair
+- Gloves: Thin inner pair + insulated/waterproof outer pair

 D. Clothing for Teahouses / Lodges